 Christmas is still a big holiday, but for Italians it’s all about Epiphany.
 Much like Christmas, Epiphany has its own figure – La Befana, a witch on a broomstick – who visits homes on the eve of Epiphany and leaves gifts for children.
 6 January (also known as the 12th day of Christmas) is a day families spend feasting and spending time together.

 If you are visiting Italy during Epiphany, you can expect businesses such as post offices and banks to be shut.
-With regards to transport, taxis and rail services will be running, but trains may be on a shorter service – check times the day before, either online or through your Citalia concierge.
+With regards to transport, taxis and rail services will be running, but trains may be on a shorter service – check times the day before, either online or with your Italy Expert.

 Easter Sunday is celebrated with family visits and attending church.
 Rome, home of the Catholic Church, is a hub of celebrations over the Easter weekend.
 Last year, I was lucky enough to visit over this period, and even though I had my doubts about how busy it would be, closures and whether it should be avoided, I was pleasantly surprised.
 Read my Easter break in Rome for more details.